What is Aetna and What Do They Provide?

 Addressing drug or alcohol addiction is an incredibly important step for someone to take.
 It is a decision that should be supported by the most efficient method of treatment.
-Trying to clean the body of substances, or detox, is a difficult process that involves withdrawals and requires constant supervisions.
-For a patient that does not need a complete medical detox but still wants twenty-four hour clinical, psychiatric, and medical aid; they can utilize Coastal Detox’s residential program.
+Trying to clean the body of substances, or detox is a difficult process that involves withdrawals and requires constant supervision.
+For a patient that does not need a complete medical detox but still wants 24-hour clinical, psychiatric, and medical aid; they can utilize Coastal Detox’s residential program.

 The high-deductible option grants preventative care services before the deductible is met and sometimes a health savings account.
 Open-access allows the patient their choice of doctor and does not require a primary care physician.
 Copay-only guarantees that primary care physicians and drug costs are covered before reaching the deductible.

 Programs offered in these various networks go through an extensive screening process that ranks their uses of modern treatment, quality of care, and follow-up procedures.
 Thus, the work is already done for you in terms of comparing each pathway.
 Some of the most useful aspects of this vast network are the various partnerships that Aetna possesses, such as one with CRC Health Group that specifically is geared towards opioid addiction treatment.